 Is it normal to have bad breath after tooth extraction?
-I am going to show you how to get rid of bad breath after a tooth extraction.
+I am going to show you how to get rid of bad breath after tooth extraction.

-PS: bad breath after tooth extraction is actually different from the normal bad breath some people suffer from every morning.
+PS: bad breath after a tooth extraction is actually different from the normal bad breath some people suffer from every morning.
 This is how to cure bad breath every morning.

-Now, you notice that when you have your tooth extracted, you tooth nerve endings (neurons) and bones are left exposed.
+Now, you notice that when you have your tooth extracted, your tooth nerve endings (neurons) and bones are left exposed.
 This exposure causes the wound to accommodate blood cloths and subsequently aid the gradual healing of the wound.

 If you have ever removed a tooth, it is expected that you know these important tips on how to get rid of bad breath after a tooth extraction

 You see, whenever a tooth extraction is done, there is blood flow as a result of the fresh wound.
-The healing process of an extracted tooth begins with the forming of blood clot around the affected area.
+The healing process of an extracted tooth begins with the forming of blood clots around the affected area.